-The purpose of this study was to investigate what poetry written about volcanoes reveals about the relationship between humanity and volcanoes.
+The purpose of this study was to investigate what poetry written about volcanoes reveals about the relationship between volcanoes and the societies and times represented by the poets who wrote about them.
 By conducting a qualitative content analysis of a selection of poems written from the 1800s to the present day, a series of themes emerged that characterised this relationship.
 The volcanoes as 'Landscape' and 'Identity' were seen as dominant, with consideration also given to the 'Destruction' and 'Spirituality' associated with these human-volcano interactions, and to a lesser extent their potential for 'Creation'.
 The main theme to emerge, both from these categories and the poems themselves, is that there is a strong sense of identity associated with volcanoes by humans (e.g. in terms of family histories, cultural heritage etc.), and that it is the humans (and not the volcanoes) that are affected by this relationship.
-A quantitative analysis of the frequency with which these categories occurred throughout the decades of this dataset supported the findings of this qualitative analysis, thereby further improving the validity and reliability of the main finding of this study, i.e. that the relationship between humanity and volcanoes is unidirectional and focused on identity.
+A quantitative analysis of the frequency with which these categories occurred throughout the decades of this dataset supported the findings of this qualitative analysis, thereby further improving the validity and reliability of the main finding of this study, i.e. that the relationship between volcanoes and the societies and times of the poets who wrote about them is unidirectional and focused on identity.

-The outcomes of this study support other research findings which have demonstrated that many communities are willing to accept the associated risks of living near volcanoes, including active ones, in order to experience the cultural and societal benefits (i.e. 'Identity') that they afford (see e.g. Schmincke, 2004; Kelman and Mather, 2008).
-Furthermore, by asking us to consider the emergent unidirectional nature of this relationship, this study also challenges us to re-consider the importance of humanity in our interactions with volcanoes.
-Unlike many other elements of our natural environment that have a strong sense of cultural an social identity attached to them - for example, glaciers (Gagné et al., 2014), rivers (Macklin, 1999), and rainforests (Roosevelt, 2013), volcanoes are unlikely to be affected by e.g. anthropogenic climate change.
+The outcomes of this study support other research findings which have demonstrated that many communities are willing to accept the associated risks of living near volcanoes, including active ones, in order to experience the cultural and societal benefits (i.e. 'Identity') that they afford (see e.g. Schmincke, 2004;Kelman and Mather, 2008).
+Furthermore, by asking us to consider the emergent unidirectional nature of this relationship, this study also challenges us to re-consider our interactions with volcanoes.
+Unlike many other elements of our natural environment that have a strong sense of cultural and social identity attached to them - for example, glaciers (Gagné et al., 2014), rivers (Macklin, 1999), and rainforests (Roosevelt, 2013) - volcanoes are unlikely to be affected by e.g. anthropogenic climate change.
 Indeed, aside from humans, volcanism is itself a key driver in short-term climatic variations.